Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 is technically nontrivial because the octahedral defect’s bounding vertices span multiple

-A quantitative SSM calculation of the strain-eld overlap
+3. Self-interaction cross-section.
+A quantitative SSM calculation of the strain-field overlap

 between two octahedral defects would produce a self-interaction cross-section that can be